Other Support Groups

 Craig's Cause Pancreatic Cancer Society - this support group is open to anyone who has been diagnosed with any form of cancer, and their family/friends.
 Each meeting includes a guest speaker with expertise in dealing with pancreatic or other cancers.

 Eating Disorder Support Group - This virtual support group is for the caregivers, friends, and families of those with an eating disorder.
 It occurs on the second Thursday of every month.

 Grief and Bereavement Support Groups in Nova Scotia - are found in our Hospice and Palliative Care section.
-You may also find a grief and bereavement support group in your area here.
+You may also find a grief and bereavement support group in your area here or here.

 Living with Cancer Support Groups - For those who have had a diagnosis of cancer, for their family and caregivers.